bravoure/clickup-mcp/README.md

 # Install dependencies
 npm install

-# Create a .env file with your ClickUp API token
+# Create a .env file with your ClickUp API token (only needed for local development)
 echo "CLICKUP_API_TOKEN=your_api_token_here" > .env

 # Start the server
 npm start
 ```

-### Option 3: Docker Compose
+### Option 4: Docker Compose

 You can also use Docker Compose to start the container: